 Chair: Nick Keenan

-Join our fun group of dads who plan various events through the school year.
+Join our fun group of dads who plan various events throughout the school year.

 Chair: Todd Keithley